Kelly Bensimon Says ‘RHONY’ Almost Cost Her The Ability To Provide For Girls

 A post shared by Kelly Killoren Bensimon (@kellybensimon) on

 “You WERE systematically BULLIED on RHONY, absolutely!
 No question in my mind… it was absolutely a disgraceful!
-Nolga,” one person wrote to Kelly Bensimon after watching this week’s Real Housewives of New York marathon on Bravo as the network gets ready for a new season in a few weeks, to which Kelly replied, “You are SO sweet. #RHONY Bravo made a huge mistake & almost cost me my ability to provide for my girls.”
+Nolga,” one person wrote to Kelly Bensimon after watching this week’s Real Housewives of New York marathon on Bravo as the network gets ready for a new season in a few weeks.

+Kelly replied, “You are SO sweet. #RHONY Bravo made a huge mistake & almost cost me my ability to provide for my girls.”

 It’s uncertain what Kelly Bensimon means with this statement.
-It could be that Kelly really did suffer emotional damage after the trip to St. John’s where the bullying took place.
+It could be that Kelly really did suffer emotional damage after the trip to St. John’s, where the bullying took place.
 After she left the show, Kelly Bensimon focused on herself and her children.
-Now, a few years later, she’s ready to discuss what happened and she wants to change the way women support one another.
+Now, a few years later, she’s ready to discuss what happened and wants to change the way women support one another.

 “It’s important to take negative attention, and focus on women in need.
 Every woman deserves to care for herself.
-Donate tampons to pantries,” Kelly Bensimon replied to other followers, who reached out to her.
+Donate tampons to pantries,” Kelly Bensimon replied to other followers who reached out to her.

-Of course, the newest season is about to start and Bensimon has made several appearances since leaving officially.
+Of course, the newest season is about to start, and Bensimon has made several appearances since leaving.
 She filmed one scene with Luann de Lesseps a few years ago, and Bethenny Frankel was upset with her return.
 But it is possible that Kelly Bensimon could be thinking about a return to the show.
 Jill Zarin will be making an appearance on the upcoming season, and fans are already predicting what will happen.
 But Bensimon wants the ladies to support one another.

 Let's get 'crazy and scary' and send a box of #tampons to our local pantry for women who can't afford them. #rhony @bravotv.
 Let get crazy supportive of women! @foodbank4nyc @foodbank_prez #rhonymarathon